ridongwang/RIVM/README.md

 # empowerment_classification.py

-Performs supervised classification of labeled forum posts.
+Performs supervised classification of labeled forum posts (documentation is in the script).
 The format of the input file is tab-separated text with in the 7th (final) column the comma-separated labels:
 ```
 threadid	postid	author	timestamp	body	upvotes	labels
 ```